Yen-YuChu/spring-jwt-ticket-tracking-system/README.md

  So for now you can start testing.
- I create an API Document with Swagger, I put a yaml file called 'ticket-tracking-system.yaml' under '/resources' You can upload the file to https://editor.swagger.io/ Then you will see all the apis definition.
+ I create an API Document with Swagger, I put a yaml file called 'ticket-tracking-system.yaml' under '/resources' You can upload the file to https://editor.swagger.io/ Then you will see all the apis definition with document.

+ And also you can see 'TTS-SequenceDiagram.txt' under '/resources, you can pass all the description language to https://sequencediagram.org/ then you will get the Sequence Diagram for this project.